nouman-x-ahmad/Vending-machine/README.md

 # Vending-machine
-this repository provides vending machine contract written in solidity and deployed on ganache Block chain
+This repository provides vending machine contract written in solidity and deployed on ganache Block chain